mwat56/sourceerror/README.md

 	- `Error`: The string representation of the wrapped error.

 The `ErrSource` can be used especially during development to help finding problems in the source code.
+In case the error call-stacks are not needed just set the `NOSTACK` flag to `true` (which will save some time an memory).
-Once the source code is free of avoidable errors, one just sets the `NODEBUG` flag to `true` without having to change the source code otherwise.
+Once the source code is free of avoidable errors, just set the `NODEBUG` flag to `true` without any need to change the source code otherwise.

 ## Installation